awslabs/voice-powered-analytics/README-Alexa.md

 1. Go back to the <b><a href="https://developer.amazon.com/edw/home.html#/skills/list">Amazon Developer Portal</a></b> and select your skill from the list.
 You may still have a browser tab open if you started at the beginning of this tutorial.
 2. Open the "Configuration" tab on the left side.<br>
   <IMG SRC="https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/Alexa_Lab_12.png?raw=true" width="40%" height="40%"><br>
 3. Select the <b>"AWS Lambda ARN"</b> option for your endpoint.
 You have the ability to host your code anywhere that you would like, but for the purposes of simplicity and frugality, we are using AWS Lambda. <a href="https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service">(Read more about Hosting Your Own Custom Skill Web Service.)</a> With the AWS Free Tier, you get 1,000,000 free requests per month, up to 3.2 million seconds of compute time per month.
 Learn more at <a href="https://aws.amazon.com/free/">https://aws.amazon.com/free/</a>.
-In addition, Amazon now offers <a href="https://developer.amazon.com/alexa-skills-kit/alexa-aws-credits">AWS Promotional Credits for developers who have live Alexa skills that incur costs on AWS related to those skills</a> IMPORTANT: Make sure you select the same region that you created your Lambda in.<br>
+In addition, Amazon now offers <a href="https://developer.amazon.com/alexa-skills-kit/alexa-aws-credits">AWS Promotional Credits for developers who have live Alexa skills that incur costs on AWS related to those skills</a>
   <IMG SRC="https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/Alexa_Lab_13.png?raw=true" width="80%" height="80%"><br>
 4. Paste your <b>Lambda's ARN</b> (Amazon Resource Name) into the textbox provided.
 It should look similar to the screenshot above.
 5. Leave <b>"Account Linking" set to "No"</b>.
 For this skill, we won't be using Account Linking, but you can learn more about <a href="https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/linking-an-alexa-user-with-a-user-in-your-system" target="_blank">Linking an Alexa User with a User in Your System.</a>